nevill/jiangjing/README.md

 # JiangJing
-`JiangJiang` is a Go client for elastic enterprise search.
+`JiangJing` is a Go client for elastic enterprise search.
 The implementation is inspired by [go-elasticsearch](https://github.com/elastic/go-elasticsearch/).
 > The name 蒋敬 (jiǎng jìng) is a character from classical Chinese novel `Shui Hu Zhuan`.